3 Easy Ways for Google Sheets to Count Cells with Text

 1. Select the cell where you want to display the count.

-2. Type the following formula into the cell: =COUNTA(
+2. Type the formula into the cell: =COUNTA(

 3. Select the row of cells you want to count.

-How Do I Count the Number of Cells that Contain Specific Text?
+How Do I Count the Number of Cells with Specific Text?

 1. Select the cell where you want to display the count.

-2. Type the following formula into the cell: =COUNTIF(
+2. Type the formula into the cell: =COUNTIF(

-3. Select the range of cells you want to count.
+3. Select the cell range you want to count.

 4. Add a comma and type the specific text in quotation marks.